 I created the “Travellers’ Tales” section to give other travellers an opportunity to talk about their travels.
 Today I would like to introduce you to Janine, a travel blogger based in Toronto, Canada.
-Visit her blog at Fill My Passport.
+She blogs at Fill My Passport.

 I would love to hear about your travels too.
 Go to “Travellers’ Tales” , fill in the quick questionnaire and email it to me with your blog links.